 The Past Pupils’ Association is proud to continue to offer its Mercy Grant, which is worth $2,000 and is awarded to one past Villa girl each year who is undertaking extraordinary work or study that aligns with Villa’s Mercy values.

-In 2019, the PPA received a number of impressive applications for the Grant, and it’s wonderful to see so many of our past pupils undertaking life-changing work in the community – both in NZ and overseas.
+The PPA is pleased to receive a number of impressive applications for the Grant each year, and it’s wonderful to see so many of our past pupils undertaking life-changing work in the community – both in NZ and overseas.
+Applications have closed for the 2020 Grant, but you may wish to apply now for the 2021 Grant round.